 Moving out of the Plan Service Area: If you move out of the medical/dental plan service area, you must enroll (within 31 days of your move) in another plan that provides service in your new location.
-Contact a PBS benefits professional for instructions.
+Contact an Employee Services benefits professional for instructions.